 Then in November 2016, you told me your subscription rates were going up.
 I thought you were starting to be a bit of a high maintenance girlfriend, so I told you I wanted to break it off.
 You sent me a rather brief email back saying you’d got my message.
 That was OK.
 I didn’t expect you to be that happy.
 A couple of days later you sent me another email asking if I’d take you back.
 Well, I didn’t.

-But since then you’ve been taking money out of credit card.
+But since then you’ve kept taking money out of my credit card.
 That’s just not fair.
-And when I ask you to stop, you ask ME to prove to YOU that YOU broke off our relationship in 2016.
+And when I asked you to stop, you asked ME to prove to YOU that YOU broke off our relationship in 2016.
 That’s a pretty strange response.
 It seems you have a turn-me-on button, but not a turn-me-off button.
-My bank have told me that I’ll have to cancel my card here in Australia, and get a new card issued with a new number that you don’t know.
+My bank have told me that I’ll have to cancel my credit card here in Australia, and get a new card issued with a new number that you don’t know.

 I know that you live in England and I live in Australia, but we are both from pretty similar cultures.
 You’re not supposed to stalk ex-lovers.
 It’s just not cricket, my dear.